Okapi-san/ChIP-Pipeline/README.md

 ## G4 Intersect

 My main reason constructing this Pipeline was to establish a high-throughput methot identifying factors with a tendency to colocate with G4 quadruplexes *in vivo*.
-Technically, this question can be adressed quite easily: An intersect function such as ```bedtools intersect``` can rapidly identfy intersecting reads in an experiment file and a file with G4 reads.
+Theoretically, this question can be adressed quite easily: An intersect function such as ```bedtools intersect``` can rapidly identfy intersecting reads in an experiment file and a file with G4 reads.
 This is implemented in the ```G4_intersecting()``` function of the Pipeline - using ```GNU parallel``` to enhance the performance.
 The result of each intersect is written to a summary file, expanded with additional metadata, in the following scheme:<br/>
 | SRX-ID        | Total reads       | Total G4 intersects  |Intersects / Reads | Tissue | Sample Title|
 | ------------- |:-------------:| :-----:|-----:| :------:|:------------|
 |SRX2346892.bed|90|190|2.1111111111111|Kidney|RCC4_Normoxia_HIF-2a (PM9)_Rep 1|